The Joshua Tree Tour: Itinerary

+Like their previous tours, the Joshua Tree Tour was a minimalistic, austere production, and U2 used this outlet for addressing political and social concerns.
+One such issue was Arizona Governor Evan Mecham's canceling the state's observance of Martin Luther King Jr. Day.
+Throughout the tour, the group continued to explore American roots music: they collaborated with Harlem's New Voices of Freedom gospel choir and visited Graceland and Sun Studio in Memphis, where they recorded new material.

-This tour's opening night was 2 April at Arizona State University's Activity Center in Tempe, Arizona.
-The day before the opening night, Bono fell onto a spotlight he was carrying during a rendition of "Bullet the Blue Sky", cutting open his chin.
+The tour's opening night was 2 April at Arizona State University (ASU)'s Activity Center in Tempe, Arizona.
+The day before the opening night, frontman Bono fell onto a spotlight he was carrying during a rendition of "Bullet the Blue Sky", cutting open his chin.
 Bono had partially lost his voice as a result.
+He was taken to a hospital and the wound was stitched up.
 He asked the audience to help him sing the majority of the set, which they were happy to do.
-At the time, it was explained by their publicists in a press release that it was due to the week of rehearsals the band held at A.S.U.'s Activity Center and he had over rehearsed his voice.
+At the time, it was explained by their publicists in a press release that it was due to the week of rehearsals the band held at the Activity Center and he had over rehearsed his voice.
 He had fully regained his voice for the second of the two shows at the arena on 4 April.
+Bono later said, "I was lost in the music and at the start of any tour you're just getting to know the physicality of the stage... and you're overestimating your own physicality.
+You think you're made of metal and you're not.
+Cuts and bruises, that's what I remember from The Joshua Tree."

 The first leg took place in American indoor arenas during April and May.
 The first leg finished with 5 concerts at the Brendan Byrne Arena in East Rutherford between 11 and 16 May.

 The second leg in European arenas and outdoor stadiums ran from late May through to early August, starting at the Stadio Flaminio in Rome on 27 May.
 The final show of the European leg is at Páirc Uí Chaoimh in Cork on 8 August.

 The third leg returned to American and Canadian arenas and stadiums in the autumn.
 The tour ended on 20 December back where it started in Tempe, Arizona, but this time at Sun Devil Stadium.